richardzilincikPantheon/module-compilation/README.md

 ---

-Most of the code is in the `bin/` directory and uses `bash` and Python3 scripts.
+The code consists of `bash` and Python3 scripts.

 Some configuration files are in the `conf/` directory including `paths.sh` which defines all paths used by the scripts.
 This script merely reads the global configuration file `/etc/yangcatalog/yangcatalog.conf` and creates the required environement variables required by the shell scripts.